anakic/querystorm-docs/SQL/custom_tabular.md

 	GetExchangeData(tr.date, tr.baseCurrency, tr.exchangeCurrencies)
 ```

 Here we're joining each row in the transactions table with the results of calling the `GetExchangeData` function.
-We're passing in the values from each *transactions* row to the `GetExchangeData` function.
-The resulting data (with cleaned up column names) looks like this:
+We're achieving the join by passing values from *transactions* rows into the `GetExchangeData` function.
+The resulting data looks something like this:

 ![Currency](../images/tvf_currency2.png)